 The Ross Recreation Preschool is located right across the street from Ross Elementary at St. John’s Episcopal Church and is for 3-5 year olds.
 The preschool’s mission is to help their students develop socially, intellectually, physically and emotionally.
 In the play-based program at the school, the children learn through play and are given a space to develop their problem solving, negotiating and communicating skills at their own pace.

 Ross Elementary School, the K-8 school in the heart of Ross, is a California Distinguished School and the small size rivals that of the best private schools in the area.
-The school has a 10/10 rating on GreatSchools and scored 943 on the California Department of Education Academic Performance Index (API) in 2012, making Ross one of the highest rated elementary schools in California.
+The school has a 9/10 rating on GreatSchools and was named 2019's Best Public School in Marin by the educational research site Niche.com, making Ross one of the highest rated elementary schools in California.

 The Branson School is a private, nationally recognized high school in Ross.
 The school, named after the sisters who were the original heads of school, is both academically rigorous and creatively stimulating.
 The small class sizes at Branson ensure an individualized experience for each student as well as allow for growth through group discussions.
 Branson has high performing sports teams and a large art department, giving every student the opportunity to get involved in the things in which they are passionate about.

 Students in Ross may enter the local public high school, Redwood High School.
 It is a California Distinguished School with rich art, science, and extracurricular programs.